core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ~~~~
 {: #fig-arch title='Publish-subscribe architecture over CoAP' artwork-align="center"}

-This document describes two sets of interactions; interactions to configure topics and their lifecycle (see {{topic-configuration-interactions}}) and interactions about the "topic-data" (see {{topic-data-interactions}}).
+This document describes two sets of interactions; interactions to configure topics and their lifecycle (see {{topic-configuration-interactions}}) and interactions about the topic-data (see {{topic-data-interactions}}).

 Topic interactions are discovery, create, read configuration, update configuration, and delete configuration.
 These operations handle the management of the topics.

-The "topic-data" interactions are publish, subscribe, unsubscribe, read, and delete.
+The topic-data interactions are publish, subscribe, unsubscribe, read, and delete.
 These operations are oriented on how data is transferred from a publisher to a subscriber.

 ## Managing Topics {#managing-topics}